rifandani/ai-monorepo/apps/hono/README.md

 npm run mcp:stream:example:client
 ```

+> when running `bun mcp:stream:example:server` with `--oauth` and found error `Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'src' imported from /Users/rizeki.rifandani/Desktop/dev/projects/ai/node_modules/@modelcontextprotocol/sdk/dist/esm/examples/server/demoInMemoryOAuthProvider.js`, you should change the `demoInMemoryOAuthProvider.js` file in the `node_modules` from `import { createOAuthMetadata, mcpAuthRouter } from 'src/server/auth/router.js';` to `import { createOAuthMetadata, mcpAuthRouter } from '../../server/auth/router.js';`.
+After that it still doesn't work when we try to connect through the inspector.

 5. Using the MCP inspector

 Run the inspector for testing and debugging MCP servers.
 The inspector is a MCP host and client that allows us to test and debug various MCP servers.